lixelv/aiogram-docker-template/README.md

 2. Setup local hosted runner for GitHub Actions:

     - Goto https://github.com/your_username/your_repo/settings/actions/runners/new?arch=x64&os=linux (change `your_username` on your github username and `your_repo` on repo_name, created from this template)
-    - Create new local runner on your machine
+    - Create new local runner on your server
-    - Use screen or other terminal multiplexer to run `./run.sh` file
+    - Use screen or other terminal multiplexer to run there `./run.sh`
     - Download docker and docker compose if they are not installed

 3. Create environment for your bot:

     - Goto https://github.com/your_username/your_repo/settings/environments/new (change `your_username` on your github username and `your_repo` on repo_name, created from this template)
     - In name write `production` and continue
-    - In environment secrets write environment variables.
-Here is list of them:
+    - In environment secrets write:
         - `TELEGRAM_BOT_TOKEN`: Your bot token, get it from [@BotFather](https://t.me/BotFather)
         - `POSTGRES_HOST`: Postgres host, if using local profile set here `db`
         - `POSTGRES_PORT`: 5432 by default, but if you already have postgres container you can set it to `5433`, or use `default` deploy_mode